Hoyasumii/bee-movie/README.md

 Why?
 Come on, it's my turn.

-How is the plane flyi
+How is the plane flyin